edhowland/vish/Syntax.md

 #### Caveat:  A block cannot be returned from a function.

-To do return a block from a function body as a block expression, preceed it with '->() '.
+To do return a block from a function body as a block expression, preceeded it with '->() '.
 This turns it into a proper lambda.

 Note: A future release will allow the return keyword to return a block as a block expression by first promoting it into a lambda.